 Youth Mission Trip

 We are very excited to announce that our Youth Mission Trip will be to Marvell, Arkansas!
 The anticipated dates are June 21-30, and the trip is open to all graduating 8th graders – graduating 12th graders.
 We will be working again with YouthWorks, the service organization that we worked with in Wind River and Bayou La Batre.
-Registration will begin very soon; watch your email for more information on signups.
 Feel free to contact Mike Stafford firstname.lastname@example.org with any questions.

 St. Mary Magdalene Scholarship Fund – Beginning in 2017, St. Mary’s is offering scholarships to young women of the parish.
-Read about the program and or apply for the scholarship with this link.
+Applications for this year have closed.
+Check back for information on next year’s application.

 2016 Youth Mission Trip